zilbonn/zilbonn/README.md

 ---

 ### 🚀 About Me
-- Offensive Security Enthusiast | Building my own hacking tools
+- Offensive Security Engineer | Building my own hacking tools
-- Obsessed with breaking, automating, and securing things
+- Obsessed with breaking and automating
-- Active on [Medium](https://medium.com/me/lists) with deep-dive writeups & tutorials
+- Active on [Medium](https://medium.com/@jacobdiamond/lists) with deep-dive writeups & tutorials
 - Lover of creative hacking, code, and pushing boundaries

 ---